by Scott Mehl © Unofficial Royalty 2019

 The couple had two children:

 From the beginning of her marriage, Marie had to contend with the unusually close relationship between her husband and his uncle Prince Valdemar of Denmark.
-Widely believed to have been lovers, George and Valdemar were happiest in each other’s company and found an intimacy with each other that neither of their wives could provide.
-An unusual situation to be sure, but one which Marie – like Valdemar’s wife – came to accept.
+Widely believed to have been lovers, George and Valdemar were happiest in each other’s company and had an intimacy that their wives could provide.
+It was an unusual situation that Marie and Valdemar’s wife accepted.
 Marie also found intimacy with others.
-During one visit to Denmark, she had a brief flirtation with Valdemar’s eldest son, Prince Aage, and for several years, carried on a relationship with the French Prime Minister Aristide Briand.
-Over the years, there were several other affairs – often known to her husband who never seemed to be bothered by them.
+During one visit to Denmark, she had a brief flirtation with Valdemar’s eldest son Prince Aage, and for several years, carried on a relationship with the French Prime Minister Aristide Briand.
+Over the years, Marie had other affairs often known to her husband who was never bothered by them.

 In the years that the Greek Royal Family was in exile, Marie used her significant wealth to support many of them.
-She provided the use of several of her homes in France, as well as paying for education and living expenses.
-Those who benefited from Marie’s generosity included Prince Andrew and his family – including the young Prince Philip – the future husband of Queen Elizabeth II of the United Kingdom.
+She provided the use of several of her homes in France and paid for education and living expenses.
+Those who benefited from Marie’s generosity included Prince Andrew and his family, including the young Prince Philip, the future husband of Queen Elizabeth II of the United Kingdom.
 Marie and George remained favorites of Prince Philip, and in 1953, they attended the coronation of Queen Elizabeth II in London.
-Marie, somewhat bored at the ceremony, reportedly struck up a conversation with the gentleman seated next to her and offered a bit of psychoanalysis.
+Marie, somewhat bored at the ceremony, conversed with the gentleman seated next to her and offered a bit of psychoanalysis.
 That man was the future French President, François Mitterand.

 Princess Marie died of leukemia in Saint-Tropez, France on September 21, 1962.
 Her remains were cremated, and her ashes returned to Greece where they were interred in the Royal Cemetery at Tatoi Palace alongside her husband.